 - Lazy Bum: Most of the time he lies around in the sofa, drinking and smoking.

 - Too Dumb to Live: He is signficantly more stupid than Urbanus.
-Once he came down the stairs in pyjama to go to a parents' meeting, because he heard that "evening dress was required."
+Once he came down the stairs in pajamas to go to a parents' meeting, because he heard that "evening dress was required."
 Once he dropped his coat in a liquid manure pit and tried to get it out.
-When Urbanus told him to leave the coat behind because it's already dirty he complained: "Yes, I know, but my sandwiches are still in it!"
+When Urbanus told him to leave the coat behind because it was already dirty he complained: "Yes, I know, but my sandwiches are still in it!"

-- What, Exactly, Is His Job?: César is dressed like a farmer (walking around on clogs in some albums), owns a pig, Wieske, and has a liquid manure pit behind the house.
-Despite that he doesn't own a farm or a field.
+- What, Exactly, Is His Job?: César dresses like a farmer (including clogs in some albums), owns a pig, Wieske, and has a liquid manure pit behind the house.
+Despite that, he doesn't own a farm or a field.

-- Your Cheating Heart: He frequently chases behind other women and visits the local prostitute.
+- Your Cheating Heart: He frequently chases other women and visits the local prostitute.

 Eufrazie is Urbanus' mother.
 She is a pious, generally good-hearted person who stays at home.
 But she can get very mad if the situation calls for it.

-- Breast Expansion: Eufrazie implants silicones into her breasts in the album "Urbanus zijn snippelepipke rekt uit".
+- Breast Expansion: Eufrazie gets silicone breast implants in the album "Urbanus zijn snippelepipke rekt uit".

-- Butt Monkey: Her gullible naďvity is often mocked in the stories.
+- Butt-Monkey: Her gullible naïvity is often mocked in the stories.

 - Christianity Is Catholic: Eufrazie is Catholic.

 - Incorruptible Pure Pureness: Eufrazie is the only person in Tollembeek who lives by her conscience and can't be corrupted by temptation.
-She will frequently finger wag César and Urbanus for not behaving according to their Christian faith.
+She will frequently scold César and Urbanus for not behaving according to their Christian faith.

 - Only Sane Woman: Eufrazie is the only smart person in Tollembeek, apart from Amedee the fly.

 - Significant Birthdate: Her birthday is April 1.
-This is revealed in "De Hete Urbanus", where Urbanus and Eufrazie pull tricks on her, because they forgot it was her birthday too.
+This is revealed in "De Hete Urbanus", where Urbanus and Eufrazie play tricks on her, because they forgot it was her birthday too.